xoseperez/eeprom_rotate/README.md

 #### bool backup(uint32_t sector) | bool backup()

 Backups the current data to the given sector.
 If no sector is specified the base sector will be used.
-This is useful before an OTA update to move the configuration to the end of the memory space reducing the risk of it being overwritten by the OTA image.
+This is useful before an OTA update to move the configuration to the end of the memory space preventing it from being overwritten by the OTA image.

 #### bool erase(uint32_t sector)